How to Export Your Branded Videos in 1080p with iMovie at 60FPS

 To make sure it saves at 60FPS, click on settings:

-You’ve got a bunch of different quality and compression settings here.
+You’ve got a bunch of different quality and compression settings here that you can choose from.

 Make sure to set the quality to “best”.